+The stakeholders include students, parents/carers, staff members, volunteers, the Principal, the KCCS Board Chairperson, and any other individuals or groups directly or indirectly involved with or affected by the school's operations, safety standards, and complaint handling processes.
 KCCS will inform stakeholders of their complaint handling procedures and the nature of what is deemed reportable conduct in the Parents/Carers Information Booklet.
-All Volunteers are informed of their obligation under the Child Protection Policy and the procedures to follow in relation to Staff misconduct.
+All Staff members are informed of their obligation under the Child Protection Policy and the procedures to follow in relation to Staff misconduct.

 All the stakeholders will be directed to report any allegation of Staff misconduct or reportable conduct in writing directly to the Principal.
-If the allegation is related to an allegation of Principal misconduct the stakeholder is to report the allegation in writing to the KCCS Board Chairperson.
+If the allegation is about the conduct of the Principal, the stakeholder is to report the allegation in writing to the KCCS Board Chairperson.
 Confidentiality is maintained as in accord with the Child Protection Policy.
 KCCS will acknowledge in writing the receipt of an allegation/complaint.
-The school will periodically update to the complainant the status of the investigation and inform the complainant of the findings (within the limitations of what can be disclosed according to legislation).
-The school will seek to investigate the allegation within a reasonable timeframe (as allowed by the formal processes).
+KCCS will periodically update to the complainant the status of the investigation and inform the complainant of the findings (within the limitations of what can be disclosed according to legislation).
+KCCS will seek to investigate the allegation within a reasonable timeframe (as allowed by the formal processes).